alexvmt/farm_plot_detection/README.md

 ![Crop Probability Map Sioma](visualizations/crop_probability_map_sioma.png 'Crop Probability Map Sioma')

+The crop probability map above can be further explored in Earth Engine using [this](https://code.earthengine.google.com/27b9028bf982e8cd50f986c4d4002d24) link to the Code Editor.

 ## Requirements

 Assuming `conda` is installed, do the following to run the exploratory notebooks: